Many students feel anxious before a test or final exam. Below are some solid strategies that you may find helpful if you're feeling stressed:

 Connect with others often

-During periods of stress connecting with others (i.e., peers, friends and/or loved ones) can help counteract stress.
-Trying sending texts or emails, making phone calls, videocalls or meeting up for a physically distanced walk.
-If you’re struggling and need to talk to someone try Good2Talk, Empower Me and/or Wellness Together Canada – all available 24/7.
+Connecting with friends and/or loved ones can help counteract stress.
+Trying sending texts, emails, making phone and/or video calls.
+You could also meet up with someone to go for a walk or study session.
+If you are struggling and need to talk to someone try Good2Talk (phone or text) and/or Wellness Together Canada – all available 24/7.
+Undergraduate and MBA students can also connect with Console while graduate students can access Empower Me.

 Watch your language